Sittravell/Schedularr/README.md

 3. Adds one show per run
 4. Ensures controlled growth of TV library

+### Blackout Period Checking

+Before processing any content, the script:

+1. Checks all configured blackout periods
+2. Evaluates if the current time falls within any active blackout
+3. Skips execution if in a blackout period
+4. Logs the blackout period name and continues normal execution otherwise

 ## Logging

 Logs are written to both console and file: